Raneemoqaily7/Movies_Library/README.md

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
 clone repository
 cd Movies_Library
-install npm
-npm init -y
-npm i express
-npm i cors
+npm i
+build their own env variables in their .env file